carpentries/amy/docs/procedures.md

         $ git pull upstream master
         $ git push origin master

-    Pushes to your `origin` repository are optional.
+    Pushes to your `origin` remote are optional.

 4. Define which version you're going to release (replace X and Y with correct numbers):

         $ AMY_VERSION=v2.X.Y
         $ AMY_NEXT_VERSION=v2.X+1.0-dev

-5. Merge `develop` into `master` branch:
+5. Merge `develop` into `master` branch (be careful, as there are sometimes conflicts that need to be manually resolved):

         $ git checkout master
-        $ git merge --no-ff develop  # sometimes there are conflicts in files with release version, but most often we need to edit them and commit
+        $ git merge --no-ff develop

 6. Bump version on `master`: